sidlatau/flutter_email_sender/README.md

 Allows send emails from flutter using native platform functionality.

-In android it opens default mail app via intent. `compileSdkVersion 28` is used in this plugin and it should be used in app too.
+In android it opens default mail app via intent.

 In iOS `MFMailComposeViewController` is used to compose an email.